 At the conclusion of this Certificate program, you will have an essential understanding of issues affecting radiology in the world, strong basis for using public health methods, skills in project planning, and experience in carrying out a global health radiology or radiation oncology initiative.

 Administrative and instructional fee for the program is $999.
 There will be additional costs related to travel, project planning, and implementation.
 RAD-AID will provide guidance to potential resources and fundraising mechanisms for project completion; however, the creation and fulfillment of a travel budget is part of the project learning experience for participants.
 The syllabus and materials are available to participants through the RAD-AID Learning Center.

 The course will run from April to October.
 The course drop date is April 30th, and no refunds will be granted past the drop date.
 A non-refundable deposit of $200, which will be deducted from your course fee, is due by enrollment to reserve your seat in the cohort.
 Annually, two awards are given to applicants from LMICs (as defined by The World Bank) to waive fees for participation so that all members of the global health community have access.

 - The application period for the 2020 cohort is closed.

-For more information about the RAD-AID Certificate of Proficiency in Global Health Radiology, please email [email protected]
+For more information about the RAD-AID Certificate of Proficiency in Global Health Radiology and Radiation Oncology, please email [email protected]